atom/atom/docs/creating-a-theme.md

 * A working install of [Atom], so you can work on your new theme.
 * A working install of [git] to track changes.
-* A [GitHub] account, so you can distribute your themes.
+* And a [GitHub] account, so you can distribute your themes.

 Themes are pretty straight forward but it's still helpful to be familiar with a few things before starting:

-* LESS is a superset of CSS but it's got some really handy features like variables.
-If you aren't familiar with it's syntax take a few minutes to [familiarize yourself][less-tutorial].
+* LESS is a superset of CSS but it has some really handy features like variables.
+If you aren't familiar with its syntax take a few minutes to [familiarize yourself][less-tutorial].
-* Atom uses Chrome at it's core, so you can use Chrome devtools to inspect the current state of the interface.
+* Atom uses Chrome at its core, so you can use Chrome devtools to inspect the current state of the interface.
 Checkout Google's [extensive tutorial][devtools-tutorial] for a short introduction.